metral/pulumihome/Weekly-release-process.md

 Updating the Pulumi Service actually refers to several components.
 "Changed" means what would cause a new version of the component to be updated as part of the weekly update process.

 - The Pulumi Service (web frontend, API backend).
 This is changed with every new commit to the `pulumi/pulumi-service` repository.
+The mechanics of the service deployment are described [here](https://github.com/pulumi/home/wiki/Updating-the-Service).
 - PPCs attached to the Pulumi Service.
 This is changed via a new version hash to `pulumi/pulumi-ppc` in `pulumi-service/Gopkg.lock`.
 - The Pulumi SDK being used to run `pulumi update` in fire-and-forget mode, against the Pulumi Service and PPCs.
 This is updated by editing the `pulumi-service/.travis.yml` file.